Administrative Procedure - Community Use of School Facilities

 - sponsoring organizations

-- All non-school related groups must:
+- All non-school related groups, permitted to use facilities, must:

 - indemnify and hold harmless the District and its agents and employees for and from any and all loss including attorneys' fees, damages, expense, and liability arising out of its use of school property.

 - pay any damages to school facilities, furniture, or equipment arising out of its use of school property whether such damage was accidental or deliberate.
 The cost of damages will be based on the repair or replacement cost, the choice of which is at the Board's discretion.